 Bojana Ginn is an interdisciplinary artist, former Medical Doctor, and scientist.
 She completed her Master of Fine Arts degree at the Savannah College of Art and Design with a focus on the connection of art and science.

-Her work is shown in galleries and museums in Atlanta, New York, Baltimore, Nashville, Savanah, Berlin, Venice, and in International SciArt Conferences in the US, Belgium, and the Netherlands.
+Moreover, her work is shown in galleries and museums in Atlanta, New York, Baltimore, Nashville, Savanah, Berlin, Venice, and in International SciArt Conferences in the US, Belgium, and the Netherlands.

 Alongside her artistic practice, Ginn enjoys mentoring aspiring artists and serves as a volunteer for equestrian therapy for children.